 The procurement, preparation, and consumption of food will take up a large portion of the group’s financial and temporal resources, and even more so in the beginning.
 Since there are so many differing opinions and theories about nutrition and diet, it is important to have a set of core principles that govern how decisions will be made with respect to these.
 Here are the principles our food selection and menu design for food bars and daily primary recipes is based on:

-You can find the details of this and the other specific details of our food plan, as suggested by our consultant Dr. Matt Marturano, and which can be adapted to suit the needs of any group, on our Sustainable Food Nutrition Calculations page and in his guide on How to Get All Your Nutrition From Food.
+You can find the details of this and the other specific details of our food plan, as suggested by our consultant Dr. Matt Marturano, and which can be adapted to suit the needs of any group, on our Sustainable Food Nutrition Calculations page.

 We answered his four main questions that affect how much food is necessary and the answers to them will be used in devising the transitional food strategy for One Community.
 We will be designing menus with the following needs in mind: